 Page speed: As a final example, quick page loads make it easier for customers to move from one page to another on your site without delays.
 Google also ranks this highly when putting together search results, which means a good UX in this area also boosts SEO standings.

 Good UX has a proven link to SEO.
 With that in mind, it’s time to take a second look at the user experience of your site and see how it can be improved to bolster both UX and SEO.
 The following elements impact both UX and SEO, so it’s important to double check your site’s structure in these areas:

 Proper headings: Headings on web pages make it easier for visitors to find pertinent information quickly and make it easier for web crawlers to understand the value of your content.
 Pages should feature just a single h1 tag with corresponding h2 to h6 headings to organize content.

 Structure and navigation: Good site structure is important to users as they peruse your site and to search engines when ranking your site.
 Avoid messy navigation, long lists of options, and dead ends where users can’t easily go back to a different section or the homepage.

 Mobile experience: Plenty of people still search on desktops, but mobile search has overtaken desktop and your site needs to offer these visitors a smoother, simpler experience.
-Make sure button sizes and designs are optimized for mobile visitors with easy-to-click buttons, small blocks of text, and images that don't slow down the load speed or overwhelm the page visually.
+Make sure designs are optimized for mobile visitors with easy-to-click buttons, small blocks of text, and images that don’t slow down the load speed or overwhelm the page visually.